bsarah/BATO-MOUCHE/README.md

 ## Description

-Project on analysing OSM data.
+Project on analysing the morphology of cities (here Paris and its closest suburbs) using OSM data and meso-level data from INSEE.

+By Simon GENET, Léopold MAURICE, Marie-Olive THAURY

 Supervised by Paula Tubora and Sarah J. Berkemer.

 Paper submited to [CCS France](https://iutdijon.u-bourgogne.fr/ccs-france/).

+Made during studies at ENSAE.

+## Organization of the repository

+All requirements are contained in environment.yml for conda, or requirements.txt for pip.
+Sadly, no docker.

+- data folder contains the data for Paris analysis.
+- examples_archive and first-example-code contains several explorations
+- helpers contains most of the home made functions
+- kmean_interp is a [library](https://github.com/YousefGh/kmeans-feature-importance) to interpret KMeans clusters through classificators of dummy variable of each cluster.
+Not really used.
+- extract_filosofi_data.ipynb explains how to extract filosofi data, and how to merge them with OSM data
+- paris_local_composition explains the analysis and the use of the function on Paris data
+- pc_local_composition does the same but simpler on petite couronne data, you may want to look at it to have a good understanding of the analysis.

-### Progress
+## Progress

-- [ ] Datascrapping
+- [X] Datascrapping
-  - [ ] Choice of OSM tags and creation of variables of interests
-  - [ ] Creation of "ethnic food" variables ?
-  - [ ] Choice of INSEE's variables
-- [ ] First analysis
+  - [X] At Paris level
+  - [X] At the *Petite Couronne* level
+  - Merging OSM data on INSEE's INSPIRE Squares.
+- [X] Analysis
   - [X] Restaurants accessibility, Gini inequality
-  - [ ] see this [blog](https://geographicdata.science/book/notebooks/09_spatial_inequality.html) for more ideas
+  - [X] Descriptive data
+  - [X] Regressions
+  - [X] Clustering
+  - [X] Dimensionnality Reduction

 # Data

 ## INSEE socio-economic data :